VISIT OUR ART STORE ▶

 Paper

-I recommend using cold press 100% cotton, 300gsm paper.
-This type of paper absorbs water well and gives the watercolor texture its full potential.
+The artist recommends using cold press 100% cotton, 300gsm paper.
+This paper absorbs water well and enhances watercolor texture.

 Additional Tools

-Lastly, a white ink pen is handy for adding final highlights and your mason jar reference to guide you through painting the jar.
+A white ink pen is helpful for adding final highlights, and a mason jar reference assists in painting the jar accurately.

 White ink pen